sorat0mo/wtfpl/README.md

-# wtfpl
+# WTFPL repository

-A collection of WTFPL
+## What is this?
+This is a repo for WTFPL.